Dummy

 A positive pivot shift is a good indication to do an ALL reconstruction in addition to an anterior cruciate ligament reconstruction.
 However, there are other situations to do an ALL reconstruction.
 More on this later.

-There are many different surgical techniques to reconstruct the ALL or strengthen the outside of the knee.
-The Lemaire plastic is a technique in which a strip is taken from the tractus iliotibialis.
-This strip is passed under the outer ligament (lateral collateral ligament) and fixed in the thigh bone.
-This creates a connection between the tibia and femur and prevents internal rotation of the tibia.
+There are several surgical techniques to reconstruct the anterolateral ligament (ALL) or reinforce the outer part of the knee.
+The Lemaire plasty is a technique where a strip is taken from the iliotibial tract.
+This strip is passed beneath the lateral collateral ligament (outer band) and fixed to the femur bone.
+This creates a connection between the tibia and femur, preventing internal rotation of the tibia.
+This technique is also referred to as lateral extra-articular tenodesis (LET).

 The other technique is an ALL reconstruction.
-The ALL reconstruction is a technique that uses a tendon or artificial ligament that is secured with a screw in the femur and a screw in the tibia.
+The ALL reconstruction is a technique where a tendon or artificial ligament is used and secured with a screw in the femur and a screw in the tibia.
+Typically, the gracilis tendon is used for this procedure.

-Patients who are at increased risk of or have re-torn their anterior cruciate ligament reconstruction are eligible for ALL reconstruction.
-Hypermobility, hyperextension of the knee (space overstretching) and a positive pivot shift test making the knee rotationally unstable are reasons to perform an ALL reconstruction.
-The physician, as mentioned, can assess this well.
+Patients who are at increased risk of or have re-torn their anterior cruciate ligament reconstruction are eligible for treatment of the ALL.
+Hypermobility, hyperextension of the knee (space overstretching) and a positive pivot shift test causing rotational instability of the knee are reasons to perform an ALL reconstruction, LET or Lemaire procedure.
+The physician, as mentioned above, can assess this well.
 In high-risk sports, the physician may decide to add an ALL as a precaution.
-After a re-rupture, an ALL reconstruction is almost always done in addition to an anterior cruciate ligament reconstruction.
+After a re-rupture, an ALL reconstruction, LET or Lemaire plastic is almost always used in addition to an anterior cruciate ligament reconstruction.

-What does treatment look like after ALL reconstruction?
+What does physical therapy look like after an ALL procedure?

 Post-treatment varies by physician.
 The doctor may choose to provide an extension lock brace. (foto brace) The brace can be adjusted to flex up to 70 degrees in the first two weeks after anterior cruciate ligament reconstruction.
 After two weeks, the brace is adjusted to 90 degrees of flexion.
 After six weeks, the brace is tapered off.
 A second option is to wear an extension lock brace for six weeks that is adjusted to 90 degrees of flexion.
-A third option is no brace and mobilize based on pain and response.
+The third and most common post-treatment option is no brace.
+The knee may be flexed based on pain and after reaction.

-Most patients have more pain initially after ALL reconstruction.
-This is due to the 8- to 10-centimeter skin incision on the moving part of the knee.
+Most patients have more pain initially after an ALL reconstruction, LET or Lemaire plastic procedure.
+This is due to the 8- to 10-centimeter skin incision that is on the moving part of the knee.
 The patients with a brace, complain more often of knee stiffness.
-In addition, a brace usually results in a disturbed gait pattern.
+Thereby, a brace usually results in a disturbed gait pattern.
 As a result, regaining a symmetrical gait pattern takes longer.
 Another inconvenience is that the brace often slips off.
 Recently, new braces have come on the market that are more comfortable to wear.
-Furthermore, rehabilitation after ALL reconstruction follows the protocol of an anterior cruciate ligament reconstruction without ALL.
+Furthermore, rehabilitation after an ALL procedure follows the protocol of an anterior cruciate ligament reconstruction without ALL.

 The ALL combined with anterior cruciate ligament reconstruction.

-Since ALL reconstruction has been added to the orthopedic surgeon's arsenal, there has been a marked decrease in the number of re-ruptures.
-The outlook is good and it remains to be seen how the longer-term effects will be in relation to osteoarthritis and other knee problems.
+Since the addition of ALL reconstruction to the orthopedic surgeon's repertoire, there has been a clear decrease in the number of re-ruptures.
+The outlook is promising, although it is still somewhat uncertain how the long-term effects will be in relation to osteoarthritis and other knee complaints.

 Indication: